Navigating Kubernetes View

 See Agentless Containers overview.

-For general information on the Map, see Map.
+For general information on the Map, see Cloud Map.

 To see the Kubernetes View on the Map, navigate to Cloud > Explore > Map and click the Kubernetes button.
 For general Map navigation instructions, see Navigating the Map Infrastructure View.

-By default, when you open the Kubernetes view, the Map displays all onboarded Kubernetes clusters that are either cloud-managed such as EKS and AKS, or self-managed.
-Only the cloud-managed clusters are rendered under cloud account, region, and more.
+By default, when you open the Kubernetes view, the Map displays all onboarded Kubernetes clusters from any cloud provider or self-managed clusters.
+Only the cloud-managed clusters are rendered under cloud account, and region.
 Self-managed clusters are rendered in a self-managed box, which means they do not have cloud-managed hierarchies such as accounts and regions.

 If you have no filters selected in the Kubernetes View, you will see only clusters and traffic at the cluster level.
 This high-level default view provides context.
 To leave this default view and see traffic details and what is inside your clusters: